kafkorama/kafkorama-fanout-1-million-clients-benchmark/vertical-scaling/01-125k-clients/README.md

 ./start-migratorydata-benchpub.sh
 ```

-Update the config.properties file to point to the confluent kafka cluster.
+> Update the `migratorydata-benchpub/config.properties` file to point to the confluent kafka cluster.

 ## Gateway setup